-A. "RESTORE" is a keyword whose effect is the same as the triggered ability: "On Attack: Heal X damage from your base," where X is the number following "RESTORE."

-B. Multiple instances of RESTORE stack.
+- A. "RESTORE" is a keyword that resolves like the triggered ability: "On Attack: Heal X damage from your base," where X is the number following "RESTORE." - B. Multiple instances of RESTORE stack.
 If a unit gains RESTORE when it already has RESTORE, the numerals following each instance of RESTORE are added together, and when the unit attacks it heals damage equal to the total value.